-Sebastian’s research has revolved around the question of what existing and emergent social practices in urban planning indicate institutional and technical reforms suitable to new forms of participation?
-In a number of urban planning cases, he studied the practices of participation for actors including planners, technologists, and citizen groups.
-Shared online repositories such as Wikipedia or OpenStreetMap served as inspiration what kinds of opportunities online-supported collaboration can contribute to society.
+Sebastian’s research has revolved around the social practices in urban development planning to new forms of participation.
+In different contexts, he studied the practices of actors including planners, technologists, and citizen groups.
+Shared repositories such as Wikipedia or OpenStreetMap served as an inspiration for the opportunities online-supported collaboration in society.
 By focusing on new forms of participation, Sebastian’s research has often dealt with issues of ownership over data created from participating.
 The most recent research focused on different kinds of application cases, including participation in development proposals, accessibility concerns, or neighbourhood plans.

 S Weise, P Coulton, M Chiasson.
 2017.
 Designing in between local government and the public – using institutional analysis in interventions on civic infrastructures.
 In Journal of CSCW Volume 26.
 Combined 4-6

 L Salinas, S Weise, S Pollastri.
 2014.
 Transforming the planning process — challenges for the service designer.
 In Proceedings of Serv.Des’14